WSHAPER/code-block-file-export/README.md

    - Document all changes, bug fixes, and new features in this file

 2. Trigger the release workflow:
-   - Go to Actions Γò¼├┤Γö£├æΓö£├Ñ Release Plugin Γò¼├┤Γö£├æΓö£├Ñ Run workflow
+   - Go to Actions → Release Plugin → Run workflow
    - Enter the version number (matching your release notes file)
    - Add any additional notes if needed
+   - Select "Force update" if you need to overwrite an existing release
    - Click "Run workflow"

 3. The workflow will: